 American artist Brenna Youngblood works with photo-based collage, painting, assemblage, and sculpture to show the urban and suburban African American experience.
 Originally trained as a photographer, Brenna Youngblood borrows photomontage and collage techniques to build the surfaces of her paintings, which address the language and politics of abstraction.

-Youngblood was born and raised in northern California.
-She currently lives and works in Los Angeles.
+Youngblood, raised in California, lives and works in Los Angeles.
 She received her B.F.A. from California State University, Long Beach in 2002.
 In 2006, she received her M.F.A. from the University of California, Los Angeles.
 At UCLA, photographer Catherine Opie was her mentor and pushed her to keep her nerve when it came to the production of her work.

 Trained as a photographer, her early works are layered photomontage drawn from everyday life, incorporating images of family members, storefronts, police cars, domestic items, and found objects into her painting compositions.
 Youngblood acknowledges the tradition of assemblage in her use of these objects “to make something new out of something old.”
 Her later pieces show her version of abstraction with a slight nod to reality in painterly, gestural work, grounded by architectural and social cues and referred to by her as “landscapes.”